pelayoarbues/quartz/content/notes/My workflow for my public second brain.md

 	- On my laptop or smartphone, I write rough drafts of my ideas in [Obsidian](https://obsidian.md/) and save them to my personal vault.
 These notes usually reside in a staging folder, waiting to be processed into proper, permanent notes.
 	- I use [Readwise Reader](https://readwise.io/read) to read content and highlight important passages.
 Sometimes I also write notes or use its integrated GPT-3 to summarize parts of the content.
 These highlights and notes are synced to my personal vault every hour using the [Official Readwise plugin for Obsidian](https://github.com/readwiseio/obsidian-readwise).
 The integration between Obsidian and Readwise works seamlessly.
 2. My notes are synchronized between my laptop and smartphone using [Syncthing](https://syncthing.net/) and backed up on [Github](https://github.com/).
 3. I publicly share my permanent notes, longer writings, and literature notes.
-These notes are copied from my personal vault to the folder that feeds the content to my public personal site built with [🪴 Quartz 3.3](https://quartz.jzhao.xyz/).
+These notes are copied from my personal vault to the folder that feeds the content to my public personal site built with [🪴 Quartz](https://quartz.jzhao.xyz/).
 For this purpose I use [cron](https://en.wikipedia.org/wiki/Cron) to trigger [rsync](https://en.wikipedia.org/wiki/Rsync) commands for the three folders containing those three types of notes. .
 Here's an example of the command I use:

 ```
 0 * * * * rsync -av  --exclude '000*' /data/projects/obsidian/pelayoarbues/notes/ /data/projects/quartz/content/notes/